astania/dog-match-backend/README.md

 Open the cloned project in your preferred code editor and open a terminal

-CD into the dog-match folder and run rails s
+CD into the dog-match folder and run npm install --prefix client then run bundle install
+Open a new terminal and run run rails s
 Open a new terminal and run rails db:seed
 Open a new terminal and run npm start --prefix client